datacommonsorg/docsite/api/sheets/get_cohort_members.md

 ---
 layout: default
 title: Get members of a cohort
-nav_order: 7
+nav_order: 56
-parent: Google Sheets
+parent: Analyze data with Google Sheets
-grand_parent: API
 ---

 # Retrieve members of a cohort